Engamr14/Parallel_Graph_Coloring/DOCUMENTATION.md

 <h1 align="center">Parallel Graph Coloring</h1>

-This project investigates the implementation of several parallel algorithms for graph coloring and compares them to a well-known sequential algorithm in terms of time and memory.
+This project investigates the implementation of several parallel algorithms for graph coloring and compares them to a well-known sequential algorithm in terms of time consumption, memory consumption, colors consumption.
+Also, two new algorithms are introduced in this comparison.

 # Introduction to graph coloring
 In discrete mathematics, a graph is a structure consists of nodes called “Vertices” and links between these nodes called “Edges”.
 There are two main types of a graph, which are undirected graph and directed graphs, where an edge between 2 vertices has a direction.
 However, in our scope we focus only on undirected graphs.